AmoebeLabs/material3-themes-manual/docs/basics/ha-m3-theme-structure.md

 - the READme
 - the main one: the `themes/m3-xx-yyyy.yaml` file.
 It should be renamed of course, and the generated m3 reference definitions should be inserted (see comments in that file where that should be done)

 !!!
-Warning "To keep compatibility between HA M3 themes, it is strongly advised NOT to change generic theme parts!"
+Warning "To keep compatibility between HAM3 themes, it is strongly advised NOT to change generic theme parts!"